switchboard-sdk/voice-communication-ios/DuckingAndSoundEffectsApp/README.md

-# Ducking And Sound Effects App
+# Ducking And Sound Effects App - iOS

+## Important Links

+<a href="https://docs.switchboard.audio/docs/examples/ducking-and-sound-effects-app/" target="_blank">Find more info on the Ducking And Sound Effects App HERE</a>

+<a href="https://docs.switchboard.audio/" target="_blank">Find more info on the Switchboard SDK HERE</a>

 ## About Ducking And Sound Effects